Learning Action Networks

 How did the Women/Girls Learning Action Networks begin?

 In 2013, the Foundation was contacted by Oregon Health and Science University’s (OHSU) Hemophilia/Thrombosis Treatment Center and asked to assist in creating a designated young women’s clinic.
 The Center staff had been seeing an increasing number of young women with heavy menstrual bleeding within their regular hemophilia/thrombosis clinic; now they wanted a designated clinic day for young women and reached out to the Foundation to help.
-In conjunction with the Board, the Foundation identified the Learning Action Network (LAN) model we would use to assist OHSU’s Center staff in the establishment and implementation of a quality clinic, hence our Foundation launched the Women/Girls Bleeding Disorder (WGBD) LAN.
-Since then, the WGBD LAN has grown from 7 individual members to 236 members from 71 institutions in the US, Canada, and the Netherlands.
+In conjunction with the Board, the Foundation identified the Learning Action Network (LAN) model as the model we would use to assist OHSU’s Center staff in the establishment and implementation of a quality interdisciplinary clinic, hence our Foundation launched the Women/Girls Bleeding Disorder (WGBD) LAN.
+Since then, the WGBD LAN has grown from 7 individual members to 262 members from 86 institutions in the US, Canada, and the Netherlands.
 In 2018, the Foundation launched the Women/Girls Sickle Cell Disease (WGSCD) LAN.

 What do members say about the LAN?